rlovell3/password_gen/README.md

   uptime | xclip
 ```

-The "uptime | xclip" trick will simply copy your uptime into that shell variable, and erase that trace of your password.
-I am not certain, but I am about to experiment a bit to see if I can find other variables where that valuable password might still be vulnerable.
+The "uptime | xclip" trick will simply copy your uptime into that shell variable, overwriting that trace of your password.

 I created the shell alias "clipclr" to handle my clean-up action:
  add this to your .bashrc or .zshrc (or even better, add it to your .oh-my-zsh/custom/example.zsh):